Previous dayApril 29, 2026Next day

 7.2 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.1 earthquake 11 km SSE of Pearsall, Texas at 23:32 UTC on April 29, 2026.
-This event falls inside the aftershock decay of a nearby magnitude 2.4 earthquake that occurred about 1 hours earlier.
+A magnitude 2.1 earthquake was recorded 11 km SSE of Pearsall, Texas on April 29, 2026 at 23:32 UTC.
+Coming 1 hours after a magnitude 2.4 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
 At a depth of 7.2 km, the event was shallow crustal.
-Geolocation places the event at 28.795°N, -99.043°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 28.795°, -99.043°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-29